School bus: Emergency exits

 For the purposes of evacuation, school buses are equipped with a minimum of at least one emergency exit (in addition to the main entry door).
 The rear-mounted emergency exit door is a design feature adopted from horse-drawn wagons (the entrance was rear-mounted to avoid disturbing the horses); in rear-engine school buses, the door is replaced by an exit window mounted above the engine compartment (supplemented by a side-mounted exit door).
 Additional exits may be located in the roof (roof hatches), window exits, and/or side emergency exit doors.
 All are opened by the use of quick-release latches which activate an alarm.

 The number of emergency exits in a school bus is dependent on its seating capacity and also varies by individual state/provincial requirements.
-The most currently installed is eight; Kentucky requires a rear exit door (or window, for rear-engine buses), a left-side exit door, four exit windows, and two roof-mounted exit hatches.
+The most currently installed is eight on school buses in Kentucky.
+Buses that are owned or used by Kentucky school districts require, in addition to the main entry door, a rear exit door (or window, for rear-engine buses), a left-side exit door, four exit windows (two on each side), and two roof-mounted exit hatches.
+The current Kentucky standards were enacted after 27 people died in the Carrolton bus collision on May 14, 1988, in which a former school bus that was converted into a church bus was hit head on by a drunk driver.

 Video surveillance

 Since the 1990s, video cameras have become common equipment installed inside school buses.
 As recording technology has transitioned from VHS to digital cameras, school buses have adopted multiple-camera systems, providing surveillance from multiple vantage points.

 While primarily used to monitor and record passenger behavior, video cameras have also been used in the investigation of accidents involving school buses.
 On March 28, 2000, a Murray County, Georgia, school bus was hit by a CSX freight train at an unsignaled railroad crossing; three children were killed.
-The bus driver claimed to have stopped and looked for approaching trains before proceeding across the tracks, as is required by law, but the onboard camera recorded that the bus had in fact not stopped.
+The bus driver claimed to have stopped and looked for approaching trains before proceeding across the tracks, as is required by law, but the onboard camera recorded that the bus had in fact not stopped and had the AM/FM radio playing.

 In the 2010s, exterior-mounted cameras synchronized with the stop arms have come into use.
-The cameras photograph vehicles that illegally pass the bus when its stop arm and warning lights are in use (thus committing a moving violation).
+The cameras photograph vehicles that illegally pass the bus when its stop arm and warning lights are in use (a moving violation).